 FIRST YEAR TROOP

-The next First Year Scoutmaster (for boys starting in 2019) is Andy Biancardi.
+The incoming First Year Scoutmaster (for boys starting in 2019 who are generally in 5th grade now) is Andy Biancardi.
 His email is firstname.lastname@example.org or email@example.com.

 The next First Year Scoutmaster (for boys starting in 2020) is Brian Ferrell.
+Mr. Ferrell is referred to as Mr. Ferrell, or the First Year Scoutmaster “Shadow.”
 His email is firstname.lastname@example.org.

 Most boys enter the program at age 11, generally during the spring of their 5th grade year.
 But they can join at any time.
 We sometimes have boys enter the Troop as late as 9th grade and still earn their Eagle Scout rank.